LukeCoulson1/Comfyui_LoraCombine/README.md

 # ComfyUI LoRA Combine Node

-A custom ComfyUI node that allows you to combine two LoRAs with adjustable strengths.
+A custom ComfyUI node that allows you to combine two LoRAs with adjustable strengths and multiple merging methods.

 ## Features

 - Combine two LoRA files from your ComfyUI loras folder
 - Adjust the strength of each LoRA independently (-100.0 to 100.0)
+- Choose merge method (linear, weighted average, concatenation) with optional compatibility checks
 - Output a merged LoRA_MODEL that can be used with other ComfyUI nodes
 - Works with any LoRA format (Stable Diffusion, Qwen, etc.) as long as they have compatible tensor structures

 ## Installation

 1. Download or clone this repository
-2. Copy the `Comfyui_LoraCombine` folder to your `ComfyUI/custom_nodes/` directory
+2. Copy the `Comfyui_LoraCombine` folder to your `ComfyUI/custom_nodes/` directory (or clone the repo directly there)
 3. Restart ComfyUI

 The node will appear as "Combine LoRAs" in the "loaders" category.